Wednesday, September 25, 2024

 Season 9

-Archer's liver transplant is put on hold after his son has a drinking binge.
-But when it is okay, Archer's ex-wife tries to stop it.
-Meanwhile, Archer builds a relationship with his son's sponsor.
-Maggie finalizes her divorce from Ben and begins a relationship with the flight paramedic.
+Archer's much-anticipated liver transplant faces delays after his son goes on a drinking binge, but when the right moment arrives, Archer's ex-wife tries her best to intervene.
+In the meantime, Archer finds a supportive bond with his son's sponsor.
+Over on the personal front, Maggie wraps up her divorce from Ben and opens her heart to a new relationship with the flight paramedic.

 Overall, I give Seaosn Nine a 9.5/10.